jpmtrabbold/dotnet5example/README.md

 - .NET 5 api
 - .NET 5 client (Blazor)

-## Detailed instructions on how to install, configure and execute your solution:
+## Detailed instructions on how to install, configure and execute the solution
 - download and install the requirements (links above);
 - open the solution on visual studio;
 - to run the tests, build the solution (so the tests will appear), then run the unit tests;